Q: Is Medigap Plan F Going Away?

 Next Best Alternative: Medigap Plan G

 HDPF is a great choice for those who want Plan F’s “full coverage” level of benefits but are confident in their ability to save money on their care.
-It’s likely that a high-deductible version of Plan G will be available for purchase by 2020.
+A high-deductible version of Plan G will be available for purchase by 2020.
 There are no other high-deductible versions of Medigap plans available at this time.

 You Can Enroll in Medigap Plan F Now